Skip to content

 Cerebral Cavernous Malformations Clinical Center

-Neurologists and neurosurgeons work together to diagnose and treat Cerebral Cavernous Malformations.
+Neurologists and neurosurgeons work together to diagnose and treat cerebral cavernous malformations.

-University of Florida College of Medicine, Jacksonville Nemours Children's Health, Jacksonville Wolfson Children’s Hospital
+University of Florida College of Medicine Jacksonville

 Diagnosis

 Our team specializes in the diagnosis of cavernous malformations and related vascular malformations.
 Getting the right diagnosis is key, so we use state-of-the-art imaging techniques, including 3T MRI.
 This imaging is kid-friendly and offers shorter scan times for comfort and superior image quality.
-And because small bodies need specialized attention, children who need sedation are cared for by board-certified pediatric anesthesiologists.

 Treatment & Management